Jean Peters: Personal life

 In 1957, after her divorce from Cramer, Peters married Howard Hughes.
 Soon after that, he retreated from public view and, reportedly, started becoming an eccentric recluse.
 The couple had met in the 1940s, before Peters became a film actress.
 During their highly publicized romance in 1947 there was talk of marriage, but Peters said that she could not combine it with her career.
 The columnist Jack Anderson claimed that Peters was "the only woman [Hughes] ever loved."
 He reportedly had his security officers follow her everywhere even when they were not in a relationship.
 The actor Max Showalter confirmed this, after becoming a close friend of Peters during shooting of Niagara (1953).

 During her marriage, which lasted from 1957 to 1971, Peters retired from acting and social events in Hollywood.
 According to a 1969 article, she went through life unrecognized, despite being protected by Hughes's security officers all day.
 Living in anonymity was easy, according to Peters, because she "didn't act like an actress."
 It was later reported that during the marriage, Peters was frequently involved in activities such as charitable work, arts and crafts, and university studies including psychology and anthropology at UCLA.

 In 1971, Peters and Hughes divorced.
 She agreed to a lifetime alimony payment of $70,000 ($ today) annually, adjusted for inflation, and she waived all claims to Hughes's estate, then worth several billion dollars.
 In the media, she refused to speak about the marriage, claiming she preferred to focus on the present and future.
 She said that she hoped to avoid being known as 'Mrs. Howard Hughes' for the rest of her life, although that would be difficult.
 "I'm a realist.
 I know what the score is, and I know who the superstar is."

 Later in 1971, Peters married Stan Hough, an executive with 20th Century Fox.
 They were married until Hough's death in 1990.

 Death

-Peters died of leukemia on October 13, 2000, in Carlsbad, California, two days before her 74th birthday.
+Peters died of leukemia on October 13, 2000, two days before her 74th birthday, in Carlsbad, California.
 She was buried at the Holy Cross Cemetery in Culver City, California.